Behemyth/norrlander/content/portfolio.md

 ---

 title: Portfolio
-description: A collection of my work and projects
+description: My professional experience and projects
 ---

 ::

+## Education

+I went to Rensselaer Polytechnic Institute (RPI) from 2014 to 2018, where I earned a Bachelor of Science in Computer Science.

 ## Career